FjorgeTheHuman/GoToHell/README.md

 <sup>Sorry Dante!</sup>

 The site will automatically select the closest one, but it's possible to choose one manually.

+## Camera Mode
+The site can display live video from your camera behind the arrow to hell.

 ## Notes
 - Only tested on iPhones